 I John 3:18 reads: “Little children, let us not love with word or with tongue, but in deed and truth.”
 Don’t just talk the talk, but walk the walk.
 Show your love to others.

 I John 4:20 reads: “If someone says, ‘I love God’, and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen.”

 One way to turn your life around is to change your focus.
-When you focus upon God you become a better person.
-When you focus upon helping others, you become a better person.
-Our goal is to get people focused upon God and become people that are better.
+When you focus on God you become a better person.
+When you focus on helping others, you become a better person.
+Our goal is to get people focused on God and become people that are better.
 Our community would be much better if more people were better.

 Come and visit us.
 Come worship God with us.
 Let us help you get to heaven and you come to encourage us to get to heaven as well.
 We know that God is not willing that any perish (II Peter 3:9).
 You must believe that Jesus is the Son of God and died on the cross for your sins.
 (Acts 8:37).
 You must repent of your sins (Luke 13:3), you must confess Jesus as Lord (Matthew 10:32) and you must be baptized for the remission of sins (Acts 2:38; 22:16).
 Then you must remain faithful and continue learning how to serve God (II Peter 3:18).
 Let us help you on your spiritual journey.
 May God bless you in your study of His word.